eozer/awesome-snmp/README.md

 - [snmpclitools](https://github.com/etingof/snmpclitools) - This is a collection of command-line SNMP tools written in pure-Python.
 The tools mimic their famous Net-SNMP counterparts.
 It includes snmpget.py, snmpset.py, snmpwalk.py, snmpbulkwalk.py, snmptrap.py, and snmptranslate.py, see [here](https://snmplabs.thola.io/snmpclitools/) for more details.
 - [snmpwn](https://github.com/hatlord/snmpwn) - SNMPwn is an SNMPv3 user enumerator and attack tool.
 - [trapperkeeper](https://github.com/dropbox/trapperkeeper) - A suite of tools for ingesting and displaying SNMP traps.
 This is designed as a replacement for snmptrapd and to supplement existing stateful monitoring solutions.
+- [SNMP Trap Translator](http://www.snmptt.org/) - SNMPTT (SNMP Trap Translator) is an SNMP trap handler written in Perl for use with the Net-SNMP / UCD-SNMP snmptrapd program (www.net-snmp.org).
+  - [snmptt](http://www.snmptt.org/docs/snmptt.shtml) - SNMPTT (SNMP Trap Translator) is an SNMP trap handler written in Perl for use with the Net-SNMP / UCD-SNMP snmptrapd program (www.net-snmp.org).
+SNMPTT supports Linux, Unix and Windows.
+  - [snmpttconvert](http://www.snmptt.org/docs/snmpttconvert.shtml) - Some vendors provide a file that can be imported into HP Openview using a HP Openview utility. snmpttconvert is a simple Perl script which will convert one of these files into the format used by snmptt.
+  - [snmpttconvertmib](http://www.snmptt.org/docs/temp/snmpttconvertmib.shtml) - snmpttconvertmib is a Perl script which will read a MIB file and convert the TRAP-TYPE (v1) or NOTIFICATION-TYPE (v2) definitions into a configuration file readable by snmptt.

 ### GUIs
 - [tkmib](http://www.net-snmp.org/) - A perl/Tk interactive graphical MIB browser for SNMP.